 Writing your own ceramics program combines the versatility of the Custom program and the heat-work calculation of a ceramics firing.
-It is a great way to get custom heating and cooling rates and still have the controller do the heat-work calculation to get the correct cone bend regardless of firing rate.
+It is a great way to get custom heating and cooling rates and still have the controller do the heatwork calculation to get the correct cone bend regardless of firing rate.
 The steps to write your own cone fire are the same as entering a Custom program except when programming the top temperatures, press the "CONE" button, scroll until the desired cone number is displayed, and press "SAVE".
 The selected cone's top temperature will be displayed under Temp for that segment.
 The cone temperature can be entered into any segment so you can also have cool down segments in the program.
+For blank tables to write down your custom programs, see Appendix D.